ChristophZuschnig/katacoda-scenarios/deploying-app-from-image-over-cli/step2.md

 Import the external sample application image to an Image Stream called sample.

+# Step Two

 First we want to verify that in the OpenShift Cluster no demo sample image is available:

 `oc get images --as system:admin | grep blog-django-py`{{execute}}

-After running the command nothing is displayed.
+After running the command no image of type blog-django-py is displayed.

-# How do I create an Image Stream from an existing image?
+# How do I create an Image Stream from an existing image

 To create a new Image Stream named “sample” from an external Docker Registry with a single tag pointing to latest, one needs to invoke following command: